Different Types Of Meditation:

-Mindful meditation is one of the largest growing forms of meditation practiced today, and all over the globe.
+Mindful meditation is one of the largest growing forms of meditation practiced today, all over the globe.
 This form of mediation has grown in popularity, especially in western countries.
 Mindfulness meditation has its roots in Buddhism.
 There is a focus on finding the self and attaining enlightenment through self-knowledge.
-It's a practice that aides in mental training, teaching it's practitioners how to slow there thoughts, calming both the body and mind.
+It’s a practice that aides in mental training.
+Furthermore, teaching it’s practitioners how to slow there thoughts, calming both the body and mind.

 Individuals who practice this meditation-type, begin by extending (focusing) their senses towards the body and their environment, as well as learning to let go of negative emotions.
 The reality around the individual is acknowledged, however not the main focus.
-Individuals who partake in this practice, learn to focus and refocus their minds as it may begin to wonder during sessions, however remaining non-judgmental of any thoughts and emotions that arise.
+Individuals who partake in this practice, learn to focus and refocus their minds as it may begin to wonder during sessions, all the while, remaining non-judgmental of any thoughts and emotions that arise.

 Most of the time, forms of deep breathing becomes a focus to help stay in the now or “present” as well as a way of redirecting the mind.

 Through repeated practice, mindfulness meditation helps to control thoughts and helps ground practitioners in the present moment.
 Thus, giving the practitioner means to potentially, living a more fruitful, less worrisome life.